P2P Lending with buyback guarantees: advertising without added value?

 If the loan originator goes bankrupt, you can assume that there will be a total loss of your investments with this loan originator.

 These platforms will try to ensure that you get at least some of your money back by negotiating with the loan originators and even taking legal action against them.
-However, past cases have shown that proceedings are lengthy and investors should not have high expectations of getting their money back.
+However, past cases have shown that proceedings are lengthy and investors should not have high expectations of getting repaid.

 Mintos is currently the largest P2P platform in Europe (January 2021).
 In recent years, Mintos was able to outperform all other platforms with its rapid growth.